 Theory aside, let’s get into the technical aspects.
 Remember that you can work on these steps in any order.

-Feel like you got the point already?
+Feel like you got how to write a conclusion paragraph for a research paper already?
 You can skip down to the tips section.
 There, we go over some useful rhetorical devices to help convince your reader to take action.

 - Freshen Up.
 After processing a ton of information, it would be nice to return to simplicity.
 Remind the reader what the initial idea was, and the goals of your essay.